8 perfect parks for top dog days out at Essex Country Parks

 From traffic free landscapes to waterside walks we have eight top dog walks for you and your furry friends.

-1. For dog agility and tranquillity: Walk through ancient woodlands at Belhus.
+1. For dog agility and tranquility: Walk through ancient woodlands at Belhus

 With over 300 acres at their paws Belhus Woods Country Park is perfect for pooches looking to take their owners on a long walk.